milesjorg/theScoreTechnicalTask/README.md

 ⚠️ Improvement opportunity: Extend coverage to handle dynamic scenarios with changing data.

 #### Back Navigation Functionality
-Validates basic back navigation functionality from the player page to the search results.
+✅ Validates basic back navigation functionality from the player page to the search results.
+⚠️ Improvement opportunity: Test back navigation functionality from other screens in the app.

 #### Soft Assertions
 ✅ Provides robust reporting by capturing multiple failures in a single test run.